ourcaldo/indexnowjs-maindev/replit.md

 ## Overview

 IndexNow Pro is a professional-grade, full-stack web application designed to automate Google URL indexing through the Google Search Console API.
-It serves as a comprehensive solution for SEO professionals, digital marketers, and website owners needing efficient, large-scale indexing with advanced monitoring and reporting.
-The application provides instant indexing capabilities, managing multiple service accounts, scheduled jobs, and enterprise-scale operations.
+It provides instant indexing, manages multiple service accounts, schedules jobs, and offers advanced monitoring and reporting for SEO professionals, digital marketers, and website owners.
+Its vision is to be a comprehensive solution for efficient, large-scale indexing.

 **Key Capabilities:**
 - Automated Google Indexing for thousands of URLs.